clarkfitzg/junkyard/README.md

-Here you can find all sorts of weird old stuff
+Here you can find all sorts of experiments and junk.
+Use at your own risk.